Wiki · Governance · Last reviewed July 2, 2026

 Definition

 The California AI Transparency Act is Chapter 25 of Division 8 of the California Business and Professions Code, created by SB 942 in 2024 and amended by AB 853 in 2025.
-The statute is aimed at synthetic media identification rather than general model safety.
-It asks whether generated or altered image, video, and audio content can carry provenance signals that users and platforms can inspect.
+It is aimed at synthetic media identification rather than general model safety, frontier-model risk, copyright, or truth verification.

 Scope

-Covered providers must make a no-cost AI detection tool available.
-The tool must let users assess whether covered media was created or altered by that provider's GenAI system, output detected system provenance data, avoid outputting personal provenance data, support uploads or URLs, and support API invocation.
-Providers may limit access for demonstrable security or integrity risks.
+Detection tool.
+A covered provider must make a no-cost AI detection tool available.
+The tool must allow a user to assess whether image, video, or audio content, or a combination of those media, was created or altered by that provider's GenAI system.
+It must output detected system provenance data, avoid outputting personal provenance data, allow upload or URL submission, and support API invocation.
+The provider may impose reasonable access limits to prevent or respond to demonstrable security or integrity risks.

 Agent Context